ANTH 253 Survey I: Culture and Language (3)

 PSYC 156 Introduction to Psychology: Culture and Systems (3)

 An introductory survey of theories, topics, and applications in psychology.
-Course covers a wide range of classic and contemporary topics in psychology, including brain and behavior, thinking and intelligence, and psychological disorders.
+Courses cover a wide range of classic and contemporary topics in psychology, which may include: brain and behavior, child development, thinking and intelligence, social influences on behavior and psychological disorders.
 The 156 course is organized around systems of thought and social science concepts that identify biological, psychodynamic, cognitive, behavioral, and sociocultural approaches to psychological topics.
 Students will recognize the impact of human diversity, and learn that psychological explanations vary across populations and contexts.
 A student cannot earn credit for both PSYC 156 and PSYC 157.

 SOC 255 Race, Ethnicity, and Identity in the United States (3)